joseeden/joeden/docs/Cybersecurity/001-Fundamentals/042-Securing-the-Network.md

 VLANs are created by switches to logically segments a network without altering physical topology.

-More details can be found here: [VLANs](./016-Computer-Networking.md#virtual-local-network)
+For more information, please see [VLANs](./016-Computer-Networking.md#virtual-local-network)

 ### Microsegmentation